JulioNelVV/movie-app-react/README.md

 * Error: This component show you an error message in a view or a component whose fetching data fails.
 * Footer: This component render the logo, the attributions and some contact information.
-* Header: This component contains the logo and the entire navigation  menu.
+* Header: This component contains the logo and the entire navigation  menu, when the app is showing the slider its background will be transparent, in other case will be black.
 * Logo: An static component that could be used in any part of the app, it's only purpose is show the logo and go to the home page
 * Menu: A responsive navigation menu for going to the different genres, the search bar or the home page.
 * MovieCard: This component shows the image, the title, and the release year of a single movie that belongs to the current view and its onClick show you the details about the movie.